Jessica's Story - Pregnant Catholic Teen

 There is a quote by R.M.
 Drake that deeply resonates with me: “Your scars have a lot less to do with where you’ve been and a lot more to do with where you’re going.”

-When I was 19 years old, I was a pregnant Catholic faced with an unplanned pregnancy the weekend before the start of my freshman year at a private Catholic college.
-Because of this crisis during the beginning of my undergraduate experience, I plunged into survival mode for both the baby and myself by trying my hardest to stay afloat.
 Since I was attending such a strict university, my situation was not something I could freely share.
-I kept my pregnancy a secret for the semester and during those four months my strength was tested.
-I slept on a second level bunk bed, showered in communal settings, and constantly covered up the reasons for my morning sickness.
+Keeping my pregnancy a secret for the semester during those four months tested my strength.
+Sleeping on a second-level bunk bed, showering in communal settings, and constantly covering up the reasons for my morning sickness.
 I borrowed friends’ cars to go to my doctor’s appointments and wore a coat when it was not cold.
-Every day I would try to process this dark cloud over my head and heart; I was constantly worried about this child’s future as well as my own.
+Every day I would try to process this dark cloud over my head and heart.
+I was constantly worried about this child’s future as well as my own.

 Through all this, I have been able to identify my chosen career as a Dental Hygienist after two years of trying to get into the program.